haltode/haltode.fr/content/master_plan/goals.md

 ### September 2017

-- Join/participate in the maximum amount of algorithms contests/training [[done]]
+- Get into algorithms again by joining max. amount of algorithms contests/training [[done]]
 	- Joined Prologin
 	- Started goind to ACM training every week
-	- Attended Club Algo ENS whenever I could
+	- Attended "Club Algo ENS" whenever I could

-- Start seting up the master plan and schedule [[done]]
+- Start setting up the master plan and schedule [[done]]
 	- The routine still needs some tweaks but the overall schedule is good